 The TRiLIGHT simply screws into a standard E26 socket and each of the three LED blades can be adjusted up, down or side-to-side to cast light where you need it most.
 If you don’t have a light bulb socket in your ceiling but do have an electrical outlet (next to the garage door opener, for example) you could buy a plug-in converter to turn that outlet into a light bulb socket, although most are not UL certified.

-Combined, the 72 LEDs produce 3,000 lumens at 5,400K (near-daylight), while consuming just 25-watts.
+Combined, the 72 LEDs produce 4,000 lumens at 5,400K (near-daylight), while consuming just 24-watts.
 For comparison, traditional bulbs produce about 800 lumens of light and burn 60 watts or more.

 The TRiLIGHT also has built-in 360° microwave motion sensing, so the lights will only turn on when motion is detected and will automatically turn off after around 90 seconds of not detecting motion.
 Microwave motion detection is extremely sensitive and can even penetrate walls, so false positives may or may not be an issue.

 The downside for some to the cool looking and super-bright TRiLIGHT: the price tag.
-At $130, it’s a bit expensive for what it is and what it does.
+It is a bit expensive for what it is and what it does.
 But consider the alternative of buying everything separately to get to the same or very similar specs and functionality:

-Still, we really like the concept, look, and functionality of the TRiLIGHT, but it is overpriced, in our opinion.
-We’d be in it for about $50-$60.
+Still, we really like the concept, look, efficiency and functionality of the TRiLIGHT.

 Here’s a video promo for the TRiLIGHT from Striker: